 The Plan's Trustees continue to review the Rehab Plan on an annual basis, and most recently amended it on June 28, 2022 (known as the "Amended Rehab Plan").
-The primary purposes of this amendment were to reflect the: (i) Trustees' election to extend the Rehab Plan by an additional five (5) years as permitted by Section 9702 of ARPA on December 16, 2021, and (ii) agreement of the collective bargaining parties to an additional increase to the contribution rate, specifically \$0.25 per hour effective June 6, 2022.
+The primary purposes of this amendment were to reflect the: (i) Trustees' election to extend the Rehab Plan by an additional five (5) years as permitted by Section 9702 of

+ARPA on December 16, 2021 (such that the Plan is now expected to emerge from critical status on or before June 30, 2029), and (ii) agreement of the collective bargaining parties to an additional increase to the contribution rate, specifically \$0.25 per hour effective June 6, 2022.
 The current collective bargaining agreement was initially effective on June 1, 2022, and it will expire on May 31, 2027.
-Please be aware that the current collective bargaining agreement also implemented an additional increase to the contribution rate, specifically \$0.25 per hour, effective June 5, 2023.
+Please be aware that the current collective bargaining agreement also implemented the following additional increases to the contribution rate: (i) \$0.25 per hour, effective June 5, 2023, and (ii) \$0.25 per hour, effective June 3, 2024.